vterron/lemon/test/README.md

    * For each data point, compares three values: Julian Date, differential magnitude and signal-to-noise ratio.
    * For each (floating-point) value, uses [`assertAlmostEqual()`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertAlmostEqual) with `places=6`.

+The light curve is generated for multiple values of `--cores`, including a single CPU.
+This exercises the multiprocessing logic, making sure that light curves generated in parallel are absolutely independent of each other: the resulting light curves are always the same, regardless of the number of CPUs among which the work was divided.

 This integration test is part of [our Travis CI configuration](../.travis.yml), and thus runs automatically for any code change.

 ## Test data